TomTruyen/Pokedex/README.md

 ✔️ Databinding --> Using ViewModels + by remember in the Composables to achieve this

-✔️ Image loading using Glide, Picasso or Coil --> Coil (AsyncImage)
+✔️ Image loading using Glide, Picasso or Coil --> Coil (AsyncImage) & Picasso to easily share the image (downloads image locally and sends it without requiring imageviews)

 # Libraries/packages